obabec/network-simulator-api/README.md

 # Network control

-Main goal of this Java API is provide full network control from scratch i. e create docker networks, containers, connect them together as they are in topology, calculate shortest paths, set routes to routers (container) routing table, simulate crash on link.
+Main goal of this Java API is provide full network control from scratch i. e create docker networks, containers, connect them together as they are in networkTop, calculate shortest paths, set routes to routers (container) routing table, simulate crash on link.